m-mdy-m/algorithms-data-structures/8.Testing-And-Debugging-Techniques/Testing/README.md

 - **Saves money.** Software development issues that go unnoticed due to a lack of software testing can haunt organizations later with a bigger price tag.
 After the application launches, it can be more difficult to trace and resolve the issues, as software patching is generally more expensive than testing during the development stages.

 ## Goals

+Software testing is typically goal driven.

+**1. Unmasking Bugs and Defects:**

+* This is the classic goal of testing – identifying errors in the code that cause malfunctions.
+Testers act like code detectives, meticulously examining the software for bugs that might hinder performance or lead to unexpected behavior.
+Early detection is crucial, as fixing bugs during development is far easier and cheaper than patching them after launch.

+**2. Ensuring Requirements are Met:**

+* Software is built to fulfill specific needs outlined in requirements documents.
+Testing verifies if the software adheres to these requirements, both functional (what it does) and non-functional (how it does it).
+This includes aspects like usability, security, performance, scalability, and maintainability.
+Any gaps between the intended functionality and the actual behavior are flagged for rectification.

+**3. Achieving Code Coverage:**

+* Testing every possible input combination is practically impossible for complex software.
+However, testers strive for the highest possible code coverage.
+This means ensuring different sections of the code are exercised during testing to maximize the chances of uncovering hidden errors.
+Techniques like code review and automated testing tools help achieve this goal.

+**4. Building User Confidence:**

+*  Imagine using a bridge that hasn't been thoroughly inspected.
+Software testing fosters trust between developers and users.
+By meticulously testing the software, developers demonstrate their commitment to quality and user safety.
+This transparency gives users confidence that the product they're using is reliable and secure.

+**5. Optimizing Performance and Scalability:**

+* A well-tested program should run smoothly and efficiently.
+Performance testing measures factors like speed, responsiveness, and resource usage under various loads.
+Scalability testing ensures the software can handle increased user traffic or data volume without buckling under pressure.
+By simulating real-world usage scenarios, testers identify bottlenecks and areas for improvement, ensuring the software grows seamlessly alongside its user base.

+**6. Fortifying Security:**

+*  In today's digital landscape, cybersecurity threats are a constant concern.
+Software testing plays a vital role in plugging security holes.
+Testers act like ethical hackers, probing for vulnerabilities that malicious actors might exploit.
+Identifying and patching these security gaps creates a more robust defense system, safeguarding sensitive user data and preventing potential breaches.

+**7. Compatibility Across Platforms:**

+* In today's diverse technological landscape, software should ideally function seamlessly across different operating systems, devices, and browsers.
+Compatibility testing ensures the software can adapt to various environments without compromising functionality.
+This becomes especially important for web applications and mobile programs that need to function flawlessly on a wide range of user devices.

+**8. Enhancing Usability and User Experience:**

+* Software should not only be functional but also user-friendly.
+Usability testing focuses on how users interact with the software, evaluating factors like intuitiveness, learnability, and overall user satisfaction.
+By identifying usability issues early on, testers can ensure the software is designed with the user in mind, resulting in a more enjoyable and productive user experience.

 ## Types of software testing